squaredup/Community.PowerShellMonitoring.MP/README.md

 The PowerShell Monitoring Management pack extends Microsoft Systems Center Operations Manager (SCOM) to allow creation of PowerShell based monitors, rules, tasks, diagnostics and recoveries directly from the SCOM console using the Authoring tab.
 No MP authoring knowledge is required to create these - authors can leverage their existing scripts and the UI contains the samples they need to modify them to work with SCOM.

-To make use of these Management packs, you will need SCOM installed and configured, monitoring your environment.
+To make use of this Management pack, you will need SCOM installed and configured, monitoring your environment.
 From that point all you need is enough knowledge of PowerShell scripting to accomplish whatever monitoring tasks are required.

 ## Getting started